AtticusO/Odin/readme.md

 ### Odin

-## A self hosted replacement for Alexa that does not steal data
+A self hosted replacement for Alexa that does not steal data

+##Dependancies
+ollama
+langchain-ollama
+langchain
+openai-whisper
+numpy
+spotipy
+sounddevice
+datetime